jbossorg/nx3-maven-central-deploy/README.md

 If you want to, you may also fill the other default values for Jira tickets.
 These will be used by default if you do not specify these fields in deployment tasks.
 You should have always defined Issue Type and you will be required to define *Issue main template* and *Description*, however now it is not yet important what is in those three fields.

-Do notice, that for all fields, such as *Issue type*, or *Priority* you can decide if you want to use the identifier value directly (e.g. in our Jira issue type "Bug" has ID 1) or its human readable *name*.
+Do notice, that for all fields, such as *Issue type*, or *Priority* you can decide if you want to use the identifier value directly (e.g. in our Jira issue type "Bug" has ID 1) or its human-readable *name*.
 If you use the name, the Jira reporting plugin will use Jira API to obtain the ID and will use the ID in the resulting JSON.

 If you do this step correctly, you can check the connection under Summary tab.
 It will look like: